sharat0/Java-with-Sharat/README.md

 If you find any issues or have any suggestions for improvement, feel free to create an issue or pull request on this repository.
 Contributions are welcome and appreciated!

 # License
-This repository is licensed under the MIT License.
+This repository is licensed under the BDS-3 License.
 See the LICENSE file for more details.